 Get your Registration Application Form from the Barbados Revenue Authority website here.

 - Contact your insurance company and complete their application for insurance form

 - Pay for the weight certificate at the Barbados Revenue Authority payment section

 - Weigh your vehicle at the weighbridge to get certificate

 - Get an inspection/roadworthy test (necessary for cars over 10 years old)

-- Register either online with Barbados Revenue Authority or in person and receive your registration card
+- Register either online with Barbados Revenue Authority and receive your official receipt

 - Collect your registration sticker from insurance company